 Camels can famously spit.
 This is a defence mechanism, meaning that if a camel feels angry or threatened, it will spit at you from long distances to get you to back off.

 Camels are generally used as transport in many areas.
 They can carry people as well as cargo, and it’s thought that the average camel may be able to hold up to 900lbs at a time for up to 25 miles each day.

-Do you know any interesting, strange or fun facts about camels that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about camels?
+Share them in the comments below!